mauzeyj/machine_learning_club/README.md

 # Meeting agenda and notes

 ### Next meeting
- * Jason Mauzey to demo and discuss nvidia jetson nano for realtime image inference tasks.
+ * Michael Smill to present embeddings
+ * TBD to discuss applications of embeddings
+ * Mike Ritthaler to present on Siamese Networks

 ### 2019-05-30
  * Mark Bastian to show reinforcement learning video